williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/quick-start.md

 @se-assistant "Update briefing-document.md and discovery-assessment.md with today's discovery call notes"
 ```

-SE-Assistant can help structure your notes into the proper sections.
+SE-ASSISTANT_CONTEXT-HUB can help structure your notes into the proper sections.

 ---